skyth3r/Skyth3r.github.io/content/articles/removing-drm-from-kindle-books.md

 ### Where to buy eBooks going forward
 You can of course still buy your eBooks from Amazon, but it might be worth exploring what other options exist that allow you to get DRM free books way more easily.
 One of my favourites is a website called [Hive](https://www.hive.co.uk/eBooks) which sells eBooks in ePub and PDF formats by default and most books are similarly priced to their Amazon counterparts.

 That’s everything you should need to build a DRM-free digital library.
-All that’s left to do is to back up your eBooks somewhere (like a digital cloud provider) so you can alway keep a copy of the books you bought).
+All that’s left to do is to back up your eBooks somewhere (like a digital cloud provider) so you can always keep a copy of the books you bought).

 *[Article header image by Vyshnav Gangadharan under CC 4.0 license](https://www.figma.com/community/file/1047875211730430527/Amazon-Kindle-Paperwhite-Mockup)*